Safe Operating Procedure

 - Football sessions will take place at the park.
 The coach will wear a mask and socially distance from staff and children.

-- From 29 September, music sessions with Double Bass Dan can now take place inside the nursery.
+- From 29 March, music sessions with Double Bass Dan will resume.
 Dan will socially distance from children and staff (2 meters) during his visits.

 Outings to the local parks